enifimov81k/sakha-nlp-2026/README.md

 - Fixed random seed (42)
 - Deterministic algorithms enabled
 - Identical hyperparameters across model variants (for fair comparison)
-- Sentence-level data splits (SHA1-hashed for reproducibility)

 **Hardware:** Google Colab with Tesla T4 GPU (16GB VRAM)

-## Contact

 This repository contains the exact code and data used for our LREC 2026 submission.
-For questions or collaborations, please contact us after the review period.

-## Acknowledgments

-We thank the Sakha-speaking community for their support.
-All experiments were conducted using Google Colab infrastructure.